SimZhou/AI_Team_Project/README.md

     >proposal #1 -> giving datas that needs to be changed (like numbers, dates, etc) a pattern in their values.
     >proposal #2 -> Make three arrays : alphabets, numbers and punctuations.
 Then input in these arrays values of each character, alphabet value into alphabet array, so on.
 Then when the program is checking a word, compare the character with the elements of the arrays to know the character's data types.

-6. Summary of Steven's alternative method on identifying which characters need to change :</br> &emsp;   - Have each word(not character) assigned different values</br> &emsp;   - put part of the values into arrays</br> &emsp;   - Let program learn the patterns</br>
+6. Summary of Steven's alternative method on identifying which characters need to change : <br> &emsp;   - Have each word (instead of character) assigned different values <br> &emsp;   - put part of the values into arrays <br> &emsp;   - Let program learn the patterns <br>

+7. **Jobs of this week:** <br>
+    William: Build the vocabulary with training set, exactly like point 3 above <br>
+    Steven: Find a baseline model for the task of point 5 above <br>
+    Tianyi: Pending <br>
+    Simon: Ready to help when necessary, upload files needed onto github <br>